 The supreme body of the association is the General Assembly of the active members, which meets in ordinary session once a year.
 Furthermore the General Assembly meets as often as necessary in extraordinary session when convened by the President of the association, at the request of the majority of the Board of Directors, or at the request of at least 25% of active members.

-The General Assembly will vote on issues using a Web based system over the internet.
+The General Assembly will vote on issues using an electronic system over the internet.
 Each active member has one vote, and there is no tiering or exclusion.

 The activities report and the financial report, as well as any information relating to the agenda will be sent to members by email or otherwise at least 7 days before the meeting.